 Founding Director of Institutional Assessment and Innovation and Adjunct Associate Professor of Social Sciences

-Professor del Cerro Santamaría has been invited to speak about his work by institutions in several countries and is the recipient of numerous professional honors and awards, such as the Doctoral Medal of the Universidad Autónoma de Madrid, the Alumni Association Award of the Colegio Mayor Ximénez de Cisneros, the Nomination for Membership in the Manhattan Committee on Foreign Relations and the ATLAS Village Fellowship Award, to name just a few.
-A citizen of Spain, Gerardo obtained Permanent Residence in the USA under the USCIS “Outstanding Researchers and Professors” program, which requires demonstrated evidence of international recognition of the candidate’s professional career.
+Professor del Cerro Santamaría has been invited to speak about his work by institutions in the USA, Europe and Asia, and is the recipient of several professional honors and awards.
+He is recognized as a “Leading Researcher” by EURAXESS, the European Union’s official research organization that includes 29 countries.
+A citizen of Spain, he obtained Permanent Residence in the USA under the USCIS “Outstanding Researchers and Professors” program, which requires demonstrated evidence of international recognition of the candidate’s professional career.
 On October 11th, 2011, he became a citizen of the United States of America.